divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 Also, verify that you have the proper codecs or drivers installed.
 While this is not a absolute assurance the device should work in ScopeBox, you can confirm your system is set up properly by checking to see if the device works in other QuickTime applications.

 Consult ScopeBox's Source Diagnostics dialog under the help menu for additional help determining why ScopeBox may be disabling your device.
-See section 18 of this manual for more info of the Source Diagnostics dialog.
+See the [source diagnostics](#source-diagnostics) section of the manual for more details.

 ##Audio from my DV camera sounds distorted / VU meters only show one channel of audio##
 ScopeBox does not currently support the 12bit audio mode present on some DV camcorders.
 If you are experiencing audio distortion from a DV, DVCam, or DVCProHD camera, switch the device to 16bit mode and the audio should preview correctly.